Bumbi-dev/Normal-Clicker-dev/README.md

-Changed the "game enginge" to Godot some time ago however maybe someone finds this and does it better than me.
+Changed the "game enginge" to Godot some time ago.
+I hope you use this as inspiration and do something great.